owl73/westmarch-landol/class/alchemist.md

 Roll a intelegence check to apply the last mutation result to another specimin.
 A failure results in a random one as normal.

-### D: Reverse Engineer

-If you find a random potion, you can learn how to reverse engineer the potion to find it's recipie.
-This requires a mind check, and consumes the potion in the process.